wow0000/discord_hackweek/README.md

 # Features

-- Face recognition with the position of the face to adjust the filter
+- Face detection with the position of the face to adjust the filter

 - Have bugs that are actualy funny (a big one)